 Gutters & Downspouts

-Clean gutters are essential for the rainy spring months, so get out the ladder and make sure to remove any leaves and debris that may have been left behind.
-You’ll want to make sure they are all securely attached to the side of your home, and that water flows effortlessly through the downspouts and is directed away from your foundation.
+Clean gutters are essential for the rainy Spring months, so get out the ladder and make sure to remove any leaves and debris that may have been left behind.
+You’ll want to make sure the gutters and downspouts are securely attached to the side of your home, and that water flows effortlessly down and is directed away from your foundation.